top of page

 Relocation for Solid Organ Transplant: Patient Experience and Cost Study

-In 2024, the UBC Centre for Rural Health Research performed an out-of-pocket cost study led by Dr. Jude Kornelsen alongside the HiH Community Advisory Committee to understand the exuberant expenses associated with relocating to Vancouver for an organ transplant including pre and post treatment care and the parallel stresses of finding a place to stay.
+In 2024, the UBC Centre for Rural Health Research performed an out-of-pocket cost study led by Dr. Jude Kornelsen alongside the HiH Community Advisory Committee to understand the expenses associated with relocating to Vancouver for an organ transplant including pre and post treatment care and the parallel stresses of finding a place to stay.

 cover final report .jpg